 Originally Posted by Originally Posted by HansardRecord David Christopherson's Question

 Mr. Speaker, the procedure and House affairs committee just finished reviewing the Chief Electoral Officer's recommendations from the 2008 election.

 He asked that Elections Canada be given the power to demand any documentation from any political party he deemed necessary to verify their compliance with the law.
 We agreed.
 The Conservatives did not.

 How can Conservatives claim they want specific evidence brought forward when it suits them, then vote against giving the Chief Electoral Officer the very power he needs to demand that specific evidence be brought forward?

-OGL =Ostentatious Grandiose Lambaster=The Right Horrible PM
+OGL =Ostentatious Grandiose Lambaster=the style and manner of The Right Horrible PM